 For Travis CI to communicate securely with Sentry, you'll need to create a new internal integration.
 In Sentry, navigate to Settings > Developer Settings > New Internal Integration.

 Give your new integration a name (for example, “Travis CI Deploy Integration”) and specify the necessary permissions.
 In this case, you need Admin access for “Release” and Read access for “Organization”.

 For more details about scopes and API endpoints, see the full documentation on API Permissions.

-Click "Save", then record your token, which you'll need in the next section.
+Click "Save", then record your

 Next, you'll need a few environment variables to configure the Sentry CLI:

 SENTRY_AUTH_TOKEN- Your internal integrationtokenIn search, a key-value pair or raw search term.
 Also, a value used for authorization.